 The following Trusts and Inheritance Tax guidance note Produced by Tolley in association with Emma Haley at Boodle Hatfield LLP provides comprehensive and up to date tax information covering:

 Lifetime planning from an inheritance tax (IHT) perspective is principally associated with lifetime giving.
 The broad aim is to reduce the value of a person’s estate and consequently the IHT charge on death.

-In addition to lifetime giving, the planning might also involve structuring asset ownership to ensure tax efficient investments and enhancing 100% relief from IHT wherever possible (see the BPR and APR guidance notes).
+In addition to lifetime giving, the planning might also involve structuring asset ownership to ensure tax efficient investments and enhancing 100% relief from IHT wherever possible (see the BPR overview and APR guidance notes).
 Lifetime IHT planning should also involve making best use of all IHT exemptions.
 See the Exempt transfers and Dispositions that are not transfers of value guidance notes.